 3. Analytics is harder to implement

-Due to the way infinite scrolling works, dropping some Google Analytics code into the page isn’t going to give you much insight.
-Therefore you will need to write your own analytics implementation to track newly loaded content.
+Due to the way infinite scrolling works, dropping Google Analytics code into the page isn’t going to give you much insight.
+You’ll need to write your own analytics implementation to track newly loaded content.
 This is then more costly to develop, maintain and test.

 4. Bookmarking and the back button become problematic

 You can’t easily bookmark a segment of results to come back to or share with your friends.

 Even if you do manage it and you end up bookmarking segment 15 (where each segment is say 40 items) then when you return to that bookmark, you suffer from long page-load times.

 Similarly, you can’t use the back button as it doesn’t go back to the previous segment of results — it goes back to the previous page.

 With very long pages people can feel paralysed by the amount of content and choices — infinite scrolling may well cause inaction and in-turn, lower click through rates.
 Just see what happened to Etsy.

 6. The scrollbar becomes unusable and untrustworthy